TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-11-18-how-to-delegate-code-reviews-to-ci.md

 updated_since: "December 2020"
 updated_message: |
     The Bitbucket was dropped, as unused services and the demo repository is not maintained.
+    The Travis was dropped, as it does not support open-source anymore and for private projects are better alternatives.
 ---

 I'm very grateful that Rector is getting traction lately.
 More and more PHP developers save dozens of hours by running simple CLI commands on their codebases.